PandasThumb/pandasthumb.github.io/_posts/2019/2019-01-17-ken-ham-has-his-eye.md

 </figure>

 To sum up, the Ark Park is not a museum; it is a religious institution designed to promulgate a certain version of evangelical Christianity.
 It is improper to take public school students there on field trips.

+<strong>Acknowledgement.</strong> Thanks to Dan Phelps for his photographs, and especially for his diligent reporting.